Sensory Processing Disorder in Children At School

 Back to Top

-Sensory Discrimination Disorder At School
+Sensory Discrimination Disorder In The Classroom

 Sensory Processing Disorder in children may manifest in poor sensory discrimination.
 This may lead to delays in